 Students who are not enrolled for classes in Hanover and who will be away from campus may store personal property in Controlled Storage Areas as space permits.
 These rooms are secured and insured against loss due to theft, fire or damage from moisture.
 Damage to items improperly packaged or handled is not eligible for reimbursement.
 Controlled Storage is open for drop-off and pick-up for at least three days at the start and end of each term.
-For all other times during a term, Controlled Storage can only be accessed Monday-Friday (unless otherwise noted), by calling the ORL Business and Operations Office at 646-1203 to make an appointment.
+For all other times during a term, Controlled Storage can only be accessed Monday-Friday (unless otherwise noted), by calling the Residential Operations Office at 646-1203 to schedule an appointment.
 All appointments must be made at least one business day in advance.
-The cost of storage is $10 per box or storage unit per term.
-Students pay for the first term with cash or check at the time that the items are stored.
-To pay in advance, or to pay with credit card or DASH, storage tickets can be purchased in the Residential Life Business and Operations Office in North Massachusetts Hall.
+The cost of storage is $11 per box or storage unit per term.
+Students pay for the first term with cash, check or by billing their student account at the time that the items are placed in storage.
+To pay in advance, or to pay with credit card or DASH, storage tickets can be purchased in the Residential Operations Office in North Massachusetts Hall.
 Damage or loss of a box or storage unit will result in reimbursement on the item's depreciated value as determined by Dartmouth College.
 The College will not be liable for an amount greater than $1,000 for any loss; furthermore, failure to accurately complete the Controlled Storage Application/Contract may void the College's liability.
 The College reserves the right to refuse to store any box or item.

 All boxes and other storage units must be retrieved within three weeks after a student returns to campus enrolled for classes.
 There will be a $5 per unit, per week charge assessed for belongings left beyond the three-week period; skis and bicycles are the only exception to this expectation and may be stored while a student is on campus until the end of the term specified on his or her Controlled Storage Contract.
 Furthermore, the College will not be liable for loss or damage to any unit stored longer than the three-week pickup period for normal belongings or the specified pickup term for bikes and skis.
 Students who are separated from the College must remove their items immediately and graduating students may not store items in controlled Storage after graduating or their articles will be considered abandoned property and may be recycled or discarded.